-Pupils can expect their workload during the second six months to be varied and challenging.
+Pupils can expect their workload during their second six months to be varied and challenging.

 Level of Award

-An award of 25,000 is made during the first six months of a pupillage, No5 guarantees billings of at least 25,000 during the second six months and funds all compulsory training courses during pupillage.
-In addition, loans are available if required and bursaries or advances for the BPTC year will also be considered at Chambers’ discretion
+An award of £25,000 is made during the first six months of a pupillage.
+Chambers guarantees billings of at least £25,000 during the second six months and funds all compulsory training courses during pupillage.

-Applications should only be made for this round of applications if you wish to primarily practice in either Commercial and Chancery, Crime, Family or Personal Injury and Clinical Negligence.
+Applications should only be made for this round of applications if you wish to practice primarily in either Business and Property, Crime, Personal Injury and Clinical Negligence, Planning and Environment or Public Law.
 Written applications will be assessed in accordance with the following criteria:-

-1. Intellectual ability.
-The general academic requirement for pupils is AAB at A-Level (excluding General Studies) or equivalent at International Baccalaureate Level, together with 2:1 at degree level.
-Chambers will consider appropriate alternative qualifications and/or applications from those with mitigating circumstances.
+- Intellectual ability.
+(The general academic requirement for pupils is AAB at A-Level (excluding General Studies), or equivalent at International Baccalaureate Level, together with a 2:1 at degree level.
+Chambers will consider appropriate alternative qualifications and/or applications from those with mitigating circumstances.)

-5. Public speaking experience (e.g. debating, mooting etc.).
+- Public speaking experience (e.g. debating, mooting, etc.).

-6. Presentation of a written application (organised and persuasive thought and good grammar and spelling), together with a demonstrated ability to answer the questions asked.
+- Presentation of written application (organised and persuasive thought and good grammar and spelling), together with a demonstrated ability to answer the questions asked.

-Chambers usually has two rounds of interviews, with a short assessed mini-pupillage for candidates being called to the second round.
-1st round interviews will be held on Saturday 16th March 2019 with 2nd round interviews taking place on Saturday 6th April 2019.
+Chambers has two rounds of interviews, with a short assessed mini-pupillage for candidates being called to and in advance of the second round.

 Chambers accepts applications from those who have not yet undertaken the BPTC.

-Chambers is an equal opportunities employer and will endeavour to accommodate any requests for special requirements.
+Chambers is an equal opportunities employer and will endeavor to accommodate any requests for special requirements.

-Please note all interviews are held in Birmingham, No5 does not cover candidate’s expenses for traveling to the interviews and does not offer telephone or Skype interviews.
+Please note all interviews are held in Birmingham.
+Chambers does not cover candidates’ expenses for travelling to the interviews and does not offer telephone nor skype interviews.